ibm-cloud-docs/bandwidth-metering/bp-rename.md

 1. Click the Actions menu ![Actions menu](../icons/action-menu-icon.svg) for the bandwidth pool and select **Rename**.
 1. When the **Rename pool** window appears, enter a new unique identifier for your bandwidth pool in the **Name** field.
 1. Click **Update**.

+Alternatively, you can access the bandwidth pool's details page to rename a bandwidth pool.
+In the Pool details card, click the edit icon beside the Name field.
+Rename the pool, then click **Save**.
+{: note}